miracum/recruit/docs/configuration/de-pseudonymization.md

     to be deployed.

-If the `Patient` and `Encounter` resources in the FHIR server are pseudonymized (which is true if the OMOP DB is pseudonymized), you may want to de-pseudonymize them before displaying them in the screening list in order to show the original patient and encounter identifiers.
+If the `Patient` and `Encounter` resources in the FHIR server are pseudonymized (which is true if the OMOP DB is pseudonymized), you may want to de-pseudonymize them before displaying them in the screening list to show the original patient and encounter identifiers.

 On the `list` module, you need to set the environment variable `DE_PSEUDONYMIZATION_ENABLED` to `true`.
 This will cause